Salvation attained from worship of speaker of Gita, i.e. Brahm is Anuttam (Awful)

-Question: - Oh Jinda Mahatma!
-You told and I also saw with my own eyes in Gita Chapter 7 Verse 18 in which the speaker of Gita, Brahm, has described the salvation attained from his worship as Anuttam, that is, inferior/bad.
-Please explain this also like that.
-Narrate some story or account.
+Question: - You told and I also saw with my own eyes in Gita Chapter 7 Verse 18 in which the speaker of Gita, Brahm, has described the salvation attained from his worship as Anuttam, that is, inferior / bad.
+Please explain this with some story or account.

 “Story of Sage Chunak and Mandhata”

-Story: The speaker of Gita (Bram) has mentioned in Gita Chapter 7 Verses 16-17 that four types of devotees worship me –
+Story: The speaker of Gita (Brahm) has mentioned in Gita Chapter 7 Verses 16-17 that four types of devotees worship me –

 1. Aarth (for removal of miseries),